Coca-Cola FEMSA reopens Porto Alegre plant post-flood recovery

 Jose Marcos Ramirez Miguel CEO of Banorte Official Website

-Banorte provides updates on exchange rates and economic analysis
+Banorte shares updates on exchange rates, promotions, and football enthusiasm

 Jose Marcos Ramirez Miguel CEO of Banorte Official Website